Cantera/cantera/doc/sphinx/reference/thermo/species-thermo.md

 ## Models for Species Contributions to the Equation of State

-Besides enthalpy, entropy, and heat capacity data, some phase models require additional parameters that describe how each species affects the equation of state.
+Besides enthalpy, entropy, and heat capacity data, some phase models require additional parameters that describe how each species affects the mechanical equation of state.
 These models are used in combination with one of the above parameterizations for the standard state enthalpy, entropy, and heat capacity.
 This applies to most models that represent condensed phases.

 ### Constant Volume Model